Montimage/mmt-on-x/README.md

 sudo chown -R $USER:$USER ./mmt-reports
 ```

+## Troubleshooting

+### macOS-Specific Issues

+1. **Docker can't connect to host.docker.internal**:
+   - Ensure Docker Desktop is running with the latest version
+   - Try restarting Docker Desktop
+   - If still failing, use a direct IP address by running:
+     ```bash
+     ifconfig en0 | grep "inet " | awk '{print $2}'
+     ```
+     Then use this IP instead of `host.docker.internal`

+2. **Permission denied for tcpdump**:
+   - Make sure to run tcpdump with `sudo`
+   - If prompted for password multiple times, run:
+     ```bash
+     sudo chmod +s /usr/sbin/tcpdump
+     ```

+### Windows-Specific Issues

+1. **Container can't reach host for packet capture**:
+   - Ensure Windows Firewall allows incoming connections on port 12345
+   - Try adding WSL integration in Docker Desktop settings
+   - Use the IP address of your host instead of `host.docker.internal`:
+     ```powershell
+     ipconfig | findstr IPv4
+     ```

+2. **Wireshark/tshark permission issues**:
+   - Run PowerShell as Administrator
+   - Try using Wireshark GUI to capture to a file, then use the PCAP file analysis mode

+### Linux-Specific Issues

+1. **Docker permission issues**:
+   - Make sure your user is in the docker group:
+     ```bash
+     sudo usermod -aG docker $USER
+     # then logout and login again
+     ```

+2. **Network interface not found**:
+   - Make sure you're using the correct interface name
+   - For direct monitoring, ensure you use `--net=host`

 ## Operating Modes

 The container can operate in three modes:

 1. **Netcat Mode (Default)**: Captures traffic from the host machine through a netcat connection on port 12345.
 This is the recommended mode for most users and works across all operating systems (Windows, macOS, Linux).
-This cross-platform approach is what makes MMT accessible beyond its native Linux environment.

 2. **Host Network Interface Mode**: Available on Linux only, this mode directly captures traffic from a specified host network interface using the `--net=host` option.
-This mode represents the traditional deployment method for MMT in enterprise environments, offering maximum performance and direct hardware access.
-Use this when you need direct access to network interfaces or are running in a production Linux environment.
+This mode represents the traditional deployment method for MMT in enterprise environments.

 3. **PCAP Analysis Mode**: Analyzes a pre-recorded PCAP file from your host system.
 This mode is useful for analyzing previously captured traffic, forensic analysis, or testing purposes.